danielrothschild/danielrothschild.github.io/dynsem/Squib.md

 - Should there even be a formal theory presupposition projection.
 For a 'no' answer see Stalnaker's recent book *Context*, where he criticizes Schlenker (and even me).

 - Does [Lewis](https://www.dropbox.com/s/51jo3llkze2vtw6/Indefinites_revised.pdf) give an effective critique of dynamic semantics?

+- Is Lewis's suggestion that we should adopt Heim's notion of file cards without embracing dynamic semantics, tenable?

 - Evaluate an argument in [Stalnaker's](https://www.jstor.org/stable/40180108) paper on context.

-- Do pronouns require referential intentions?
-(You might look at Karen Lewis's paper on speaker reference.)